List of United States Air Force lieutenant generals from 2010 to 2019

-This is a list of lieutenant generals in the United States Air Force from 2010 to 2019.
-The rank of lieutenant general (or three-star general) is the second-highest rank normally achievable in the U.S. Air Force, and the first to have a specified number of appointments set by statute.
+The rank of lieutenant general (or three-star general) is the second-highest rank normally achievable in the United States Air Force, and the first to have a specified number of appointments set by statute.
 It ranks above major general (two-star general) and below general (four-star general).

-There have been 131 lieutenant generals in the U.S. Air Force from 2010 to 2019, 30 of whom were elevated to four-star general.
+There have been 131 lieutenant generals in the U.S. Air Force from 2010 to 2019, 33 of whom were elevated to four-star general.
 All 131 achieved that rank while on active duty in the U.S. Air Force.
 Lieutenant generals entered the Air Force via several paths: 61 were commissioned via the U.S. Air Force Academy (USAFA), 44 via Air Force Reserve Officer Training Corps (AFROTC) at a civilian university, 13 via Air Force Officer Training School (OTS), seven via AFROTC at a senior military college, five via direct commission (direct), and one via direct commission inter-service transfer from the Army National Guard (ARNG).